Salabhasana

 6. This posture helps the Adrenal glands function properly.

-7. Shalbhasana offers numerous benefits that strengthen the nerves in the hands, legs, and back.
+7. Shalbhasana offers numerous benefits, strengthening the nerves in the hands, legs, and back.

 8. It activates the Urinary and Excretory systems to detoxify the body.

-9. Sala banana gives a beautiful shape to the physical body, becoming full of Tejas or shine.
+9. Sala banana gives a beautiful shape to the physical body, making it full of Tejas, or shine.

 10. It excels at awakening the Mooladhara chakra and enhancing digestive fire.